MaxDu17/DynaGuide/README.md

 - `run_trained_agent.py`: not used often, but this is the default code for evaluating trained base policies
 - `test_dynaguide_embedding.py`: the code that takes a trained dynamics model and runs a suite of tests to ensure that is functional before applying DynaGuide
 - `train_base_policy.py`: this is the code that trains the base diffusion policy
-- `train_dynaguide.py`: this is the
+- `train_dynaguide.py`: this is the code that trains the dynamics model

+Additionally, the diffusion policy in `robomimic/robomimic/algo/diffusion_policy.py` is modified to support guidance.
+You can modify any DDIM noise prediction diffusion policy to support guidance (see this [section](#workflow-for-applying-dynaguide-to-any-diffusion-policy))

 # Installation and Starting
-TODO
+1. Install pytorch
+1. Go to `robomimic/` and run `pip install -e .`
+1. Go to `calvin/` and run `install.sh`
+1. Go to this directory and run `pip install -e .`
+1. Download the calvin datasets and process them according to this [section](#workflow-for-calvin-experiments).
+Or, for the toy experiments, collect the data according to this [section](#workflow-for-toy-environment-experiment).
+For your own dataset / diffusion policy, refer to this [section](#workflow-for-applying-dynaguide-to-any-diffusion-policy) for general deployment of DynaGuide.

 # Workflow for Calvin Experiments
-This codebase contains the DynaGuide method, and we test it on the Calvin benchmark environment
+This codebase contains the DynaGuide method, and we test it on the Calvin benchmark environment.

 ## Generating the Dataset Splits
 You will find the scripts for processing CALVIN data in the `data_processing_calvin` folder.
 You will run these scripts as follows: